otaviof/chart-streams/README.md

 ## Contributing

 To build this project locally you will need [GNU/Make][gnumake] and [Golang][golang] installed.
-The most important targets are `make build` and `make tst`, in order to build and run project tests (unit and integration).
+The most important targets are `make build` (default) and `make test`, in order to build and run project tests (unit and integration).

 ```sh
 make